heykabag/blog/content/en/blog/how-to-add-your-content.md

 Two important things to know are:

 - How the URL routing works
-- How to add the actual content
+- How to add contents

 ## How the URL routing works